kapileshRajput/Expense_Tracker/README.md

 - 📊 **Dashboard View**: Instantly see your balance, income, and expenses.
 - ➕ **Quick Add**: Tap the floating "+" button to add new income/expense entries.
+- 💾 **Data Persistence**: All transactions are stored locally using **Core Data**, ensuring your data remains intact even after closing or reopening the app.
+- 💸 **Change Currency**: Users can change the currency symbol to match their preference or location (e.g., USD, INR, etc.).
+- 🔍 **Filter Transactions**: Filter transactions by a minimum amount to focus on higher-value entries.
+- 📅 **Sort Transactions**: Sort transactions by date added.
+- 🔄 **Transaction Updates**: Edit or update existing transactions, ensuring that all changes are automatically saved to the local database.

 ---